-Whatever competition procedure will be applied, athletes will be able to freely choose the type of tricks they will execute, as well as which obstacle and areas of the field of play (FOP) they will use.
-In the Run format, athletes ride the FOP solo within the set amount of time.
+Whatever competition procedure will be applied, athletes will be able to freely choose the type of tricks they will execute, as well as which obstacle and areas of the FOP they will use.
+In the Run format, athletes ride the FOP solo within that set amount of time.

-During Street single trick attempts, athletes perform their trick solo in the field of play with complete freedom of choice over the obstacles and the kind of tricks they perform.
+During Street single trick attempts, athletes perform their trick solo in the FOP with complete freedom of choice over the obstacles and the kind of tricks they perform.
+All tricks must start and finish within the FOP boundaries to count.
+Tricks completed outside the FOP will not be scored.

-In any competition or format, athletes are strictly forbidden from riding in between runs, or between tricks in the 2/3/2 format.
-Clarification regarding transiting to an athlete's starting position should be sought from the Course Manager directly.
+In any competition or format, riders are strictly forbidden from riding in between runs.
+Clarification regarding transiting to a rider's starting position should be sought from the Course Manager directly.
 Repeated violation of this will result in disqualification.